-To get a literary agent to read more than just the first page of your first three chapters is a huge achievement.
+To get a literary agent (who represents authors to publishing houses) to read more than just the first page of your first three chapters is a huge achievement.

 Many publishers now accept manuscripts only from literary agents.
-Literary agents commonly receive around four thousand manuscripts a year and filter out the ones they think are worthless – typically 3,990.
+Literary agents commonly receive around 4,000 manuscripts a year and filter out the ones they think are worthless – typically 3,990.

-So the last thing you want is to have any spelling or grammatical mistakes, let alone structural problems, in your manuscript.
+So the last thing you want is to have any spelling or grammatical mistakes, or errors of logic (non sequiturs), let alone structural problems, in your electronic files.